Soba Noodle Soup

 Instructions

-• Heat olive oil in a stock pot over medium heat.
+• Cook the mushrooms and aromatics.
+Heat olive oil in a stock pot over medium heat.
 Add the sliced mushrooms and cook for 4 minutes.
 Stir in the garlic and ginger; continue to cook for 30 seconds or until fragrant.

-• Garnish with shredded carrots, scallions, hard boiled eggs, and toasted sesame seeds.
+• Serve.
+Remove from heat and ladle the soba noodle soup into bowls.
+Garnish with shredded carrots, scallions, hard boiled eggs, and toasted sesame seeds, and serve.

 Notes